UTNkar/documentation/content/guides/handing_over.md

 ## Introduciton
 **This guide is only for the system administrator.**

-There comes a time when the admin must step down from his/her position and allow for a new person to take his/her place.
+There comes a time when the admin must step down from their position and allow for a new person to take their place.

 ## Handing Over
 When handing over the position, the following things must be done